JapneetSinghh/Git-Essentials-/Github_Udemy.md

 Remember that `git reset HEAD <file>` only unstages the file - it doesn't undo the actual deletion in your working directory.
 To completely undo the deletion, you'll need to use the `git restore` command as shown above.

-## Git can help to bring back a deleted file using git checkout command
+# Ch 9: Git can help to bring back a deleted file using git checkout command

 The git checkout command can be used to restore a deleted file from the last commit.